Content on this page was generated by AI and has not been manually reviewed.

 Do Edge VPN extensions hide my real IP address completely?

 Browser-level VPNs can mask your IP for Edge traffic, but other apps on your device may still leak IPs if you’re not using a system-wide VPN.
 For full device protection, consider a VPN app that covers all traffic or use Edge Secure Network as an additional layer, understanding its limitations.
+Cyberghost vpn for microsoft edge extension: complete setup, features, performance, and tips for edge users 2026

 How do I install a VPN extension in Edge?